jfallmann/diffTF_Fork/docs/chapter2.rst

       Schematic of the diffTF workflow, with input and output of the pipeline highlighted.

-We now show which rules are executed by Snakemake for a specific example 8see the caption of the image):
+We now show which rules are executed by Snakemake for a specific example (see the caption of the image):

    .. figure:: Figures/DAG_transparent.png